Instructions for Authors as PDF-file

 Instructions for Authors

-The JOURNAL OF REPRODUCTIVE MEDICINE AND ENDOCRINOLOGY publishes original papers and reviews in all fields of reproductive medicine and endocrinology.
+The JOURNAL OF REPRODUCTIVE MEDICINE AND ENDOCRINOLOGY is an online journal, publishing reviews and articles of further education in all fields of reproductive medicine and endocrinology.
 Manuscripts are accepted for the reviewing process on the assumption that publication is consented by all authors.
 Submitted manuscripts should not contain previously published material or be under consideration for publication elsewhere.
 Besides publication in the Journal all

 contributions will be presented on the publisher's homepage.
 Upon acceptance of the manuscript the copyright is automatically transferred to the